COP29 Finalizes Carbon Market Rules to Mobilize Climate Action

 The advocated for stringent reporting requirements, while the United States pushed for flexibility in bilateral agreements.
 The final compromise allows countries without their own registries to use UN-supported systems while ensuring that such registrations do not automatically imply UN endorsement of credit quality.

-While bilateral trading has already commenced, including an inaugural deal between Switzerland and earlier this year, the newly agreed rules are expected to boost activity.
+While bilateral trading has already commenced, including an inaugural deal between and Thailand earlier this year, the newly agreed rules are expected to boost activity.
 Market analysts anticipate that the UN-backed system could mobilize $250 billion annually by 2030, offsetting up to five billion metric tons of carbon dioxide emissions each year.

 The agreement represents a significant step toward international cooperation on climate , though concerns remain about ensuring the credibility of traded credits and avoiding greenwashing.
 Future efforts will likely focus on improving the system's integrity while expanding its reach.